Contactee: Overview

-Contactees became a cultural phenomenon in the 1940s and continued throughout the 1950s and 1960s, often giving lectures and writing books about their experience.
-The phenomenon still exists today.
-Skeptics often hold that such "contactees" are deluded or dishonest in their claims.
+Contactees became a cultural phenomenon shortly after the modern era of UFO sightings began at the end of the 1940s.
+The contactees often gave lectures at UFO conventions and wrote books and articles about their alleged experiences.
+Though the contactee phenomenon peaked during the 1950s, it still exists today.
+Skeptics usually consider such "contactees" as charlatans, con artists or deluded in their claims.
 Susan Clancy wrote that such claims are "false memories" concocted out of a "blend of fantasy-proneness, memory distortion, culturally available scripts, sleep hallucinations, and scientific illiteracy".

 Contactees usually portrayed aliens as more or less identical in appearance and mannerisms to humans.
-The aliens are also almost invariably reported as disturbed by the violence, crime, and wars that infest the earth, and by the possession of various earth nations of nuclear and thermonuclear weapons.
+The aliens are also almost invariably reported as disturbed by the preponderance of violence, crime, and wars that occur on earth, and by the possession of various earth nations of nuclear and thermonuclear weapons.

 Curtis Peebles summarizes the common features of many contactee claims: